-The nocturnal house comprised a few cages which were labeled as containing edible mice and bats – better than the other way round I guess!
+The nocturnal house comprised a few cages which were labelled as containing edible mice and bats – better than the other way round I guess!
 However, as is so often the way with nocturnal animals, they were nowhere to be seen!

-Entering the Badgers Sett you needed to let your eyes adjust before arriving at the end of the corridor to find a badgers home complete with the whole badger family fast asleep.
+Entering the Badgers Sett you needed to let your eyes adjust before arriving at the end of the corridor to find a Badgers home complete with the whole Badger family fast asleep.
 I could not make out exactly how many of the amazing animals were there but it was pretty special seeing them sleeping off what must have been a pretty exhausting night’s work!

-Whilst I took this photo its worth remembering to ensure you switch off the flash on your camera and keep quiet so as not to disturb their sleep.
+Whilst I took this photo it’s worth remembering to ensure you switch off the flash on your camera and keep quiet so as not to disturb their sleep.